-However, excluding Let’s Go Bonkers as a worthy joint winner of this award would be sacrilege: they make immense muffins, scoop a little out and then fill with melt in the mouth deliciousness (buttercream).
-I’ve not had one of these for a while, but I did go through a period of being quite addicted because they always hit the spot.
+However, excluding Let’s Go Bonkers as a worthy joint winner of this award would be sacrilege.
+I’ve not been for a while, but they always had immense muffins: the top was scooped out and filled with melt-in-the-mouth deliciousness (buttercream).
+I’m not ashamed to admit I went through a period of being quite addicted because they always hit the spot.

-Best Location: Let’s Go Bonkers & White Elm (Bicknacre)
+Best Location: Let’s Go Bonkers, Burnham-on-Crouch, & White Elm, Bicknacre

 There are lots of considerations when it comes to the best soft play to attend, and much of this comes down to location in terms of: